maxipago/sdk-php/README.md

 This library has all the functionalities currently available through our XML-based API and can be freely copied and used by Merchants and developers.

-You can get a more comprehensive view of our API by our documentation, [which can be downloaded here](http://www.maxipago.com/docs/maxiPago_API_Latest.pdf).
-If you are looking for a hosted payment page solution, please see the section "**smartPages!**".
+You can get a more comprehensive view of our API by looking at our documentation, [which can be downloaded here](http://www.maxipago.com/docs/maxiPago_API_Latest.pdf).
+If you are looking for a hosted payment page solution, please see the section "**smartPages!**" in the documentation.

-## Setup ##

-Setup is pretty straightforward: simply copy the **maxipago_payment.php** file from this repository to your server and include it in your code.

-To include use the following code:

-		include_once "maxipago_payment.php";

-## Environment and Credentials ##

-In order to send requests you will need valid Merchant Credentials.
-They can be obtained with our Customer Support team.

-**maxiPago!** provides a fully functional sandbox environment to simulate the transaction responses.
-You need to set the environment the transactions will be sent to, which can be done by sending either **"TEST"** or **"LIVE"** in the **\_maxipago_payment()_** function, described below.

-You also need to provide your Merchant Credentials, which is done by setting the **$credentials** array, as shown below:

-		$credentials = array("merchantId" => "100", "merchantKey" => "secret-key");

 ## Available transaction types ##